 Yes!
 All Lyrical Opera Theater performances have clear, large English supertitles projected above the scenery for the audience.
 You'll experience the enjoyment of hearing our operas sung in the beauty and grace of their original languages and will be able to easily follow what is happening.
 Our operas are sung in their original languages to preserve their artistic integrity and musical expression.
 Music with lyrics is meticulously composed to match note by note the expressions and accents of each word and syllable following the natural ebb and flow of the language.
 Supertitle translations retain the dense colors and poetry of the original languages and more closely match the integrity of the musical expressions.

-We recommend arriving at the theater at least 20 minutes before the performance begins to give yourself plenty of time to get tickets, check out the theater, find your seats and to get to know our singers that are presented in-depth in our pre-show program projection.
+We recommend arriving at the theater at least 20 minutes before the performance begins to give yourself plenty of time to get tickets, check out the theater, find your seats and to get to know our singers that are presented in-depth in our pre-show program projections.
 If you arrive late, you'll be seated at the back of the theater, then you'll be able to take your reserved seats at intermission so as not to disturb other guests.